Cytomegalovirus (CMV) | One hundred IgG

 Cytomegalovirus (CMV) belongs to Of viruses The same family as the herpes simplex and varicella-zoster viruses.

-Cytomegalovirus was isolated in 1956 and given its name because of its characteristic cytopathic effect: virus-infected cells hypertrophy and contain large amounts of eosinophilic intrathecal inserts reminiscent of "owl eyes".
+Cytomegalovirus was isolated in 1956 and given its name because of its characteristic cytopathic effect: cells infected with the virus become hypertrophied and contain voluminous eosinophilic intranuclear inclusions that resemble "owl eyes".

-Cytomegalovirus infection is widespread, and clinical disease is a more rare outcome of this infection (80–100% of the adult population has specific antibodies as the predominant outcome of asymptomatic infections).
+Cytomegalovirus infection is widespread, and clinical disease is a rare consequence of this infection (80-100% of the adult population will have antibodies in the absence of clinical signs).

 Primary infection Is asymptomatic in most cases in adults; The clinical picture of its manifestation is diverse: febrile condition of unspecified etiology, picture of infectious mononucleosis with negative heterophilic antibodies, hepatitis with jaundice.